 How Soon Should I Seek Help in Case of a Dental Emergency?

 Unless you are a dental professional yourself, you cannot tell whether a certain delay can result in unacceptable damage or not.
 Therefore, act without delay.
 Even a small delay can result in serious, irreversible loss.
 Broken teeth cannot be grown again.
 Rush to your dentist for a physical examination, or if that is not possible in a short time, contact one on the telephone to seek advice.
-After listening to your description, your dentist may advise you to act immediately or give you an appointment.
+After listening to your description, of your periodontitis treatment Houston dentist may advise you to act immediately or give you an appointment.

 The moment you notice any of the aforementioned signs or symptoms of periodontitis, you need to consult your dentist immediately.
 Ideally, you should have consulted the doctor when you first started noticing signs of gingivitis (the initial stage of gum disease.
 However, it’s still not too late.